arm/arm-toolchain/CONTRIBUTING.md

 A patch is considered a downstream patch if:

-* It touches any part of the *llvm-project* repository outside the *arm-software* directory.
+* It adds, modifies or removes, any file in the *arm-toolchain* repository outside of the *arm-software* directory.

 * It is a patch file to be applied to an external project used by a toolchain built from the fork.
 For example *picolibc* or *newlib*.